@eryx/iter Module

 Most transforming helpers return a SimpleIterator, which is a stateful iterator function yielding (index, value) pairs until it returns nil.

-Use this module when you want to write code against "something iterable" without caring whether the source is an array, an iterator callback, or a custom object with __iter.
+Use this library when you want to write code against "something iterable" without caring whether the source is an array, an iterator callback, or a custom object with __iter.

 Sequence-style transforms such as filter, unique, and reverse produce dense array-like results or dense iterator indices. flatten, by contrast, preserves the yielded numeric keys from the underlying iterable.